Akanksha4821/ThaparEnv/Readme.md

+# ThaparPG-Bot
+Chatbot for Thapar University PG students using RAG + LLM

 # Thapar PG Student Assistant

 A Retrieval-Augmented Generation (RAG) system designed to answer queries about Thapar University's PG programs, hostels, scholarships, and student activities using Falcon-7B and ChromaDB.